Endokomuna: Nationalism

 Pins of main movements related to endokomuna - Endecja, PRON, and ZBoWiD.

-Endo-Communists actively promoted the concept of national communism and sought to be seen as such.
+Endo-Communists actively promoted the concept of national communism.
 Considering the classic Marxist–Leninist doctrine too alien to the Polish society, Endo-Communists instead cultivated a "national-plebeian" tradition that portrayed Polish socialism as a continuity of pre-war and WW2-era Polish struggles for national liberation and a more egalitarian economic system.
 Given its extreme nationalism, endokomuna was also described as 'chauvinist', or ultranationalist.
 The main belief behind the nationalism of Endo-Communism was that communism needs to attain a "national coloring" by embracing nationalist and patriotic tradition because "the strivings of the Polish worker movement were animated by the same patriotism as the national-liberationist struggle", noting that both socialist revolutions and nationalist insurrections were marked by sacrifice, courage and a far-reaching collective goals.
 Nationalism was regarded as "mistress and teacher of life", and Endo-Communism was critical of socialist movements that either denied the power of nationalism, or sough to "disarm the nation morally" by encouraging cosmopolitanism; Western cultural influences, Zionism and liberalism were seen as particularly destructive to the "national organism" of People's Poland.

 However, Endo-Communism did not reject internationalism, and instead embraced it.
 The Polish loyalty towards the Soviet Union was justified by arguing that the USSR is not just a Polish ally, but a part of the Polish nation and a collective Slavic nation.
 Moczar stated: "The Soviet Union is not only our ally, it is a saying for the nation.
 For us, partisans, the Soviet Union is our homeland, and I cannot define our borders today, today they are behind Berlin, and tomorrow in Gibraltar."
 The interest of Endo-Communism was also shown by its condemnation of Israel and strong support for Arab anti-imperalist movements, in particular Nasserism.
 At the same time, Endo-Communism is credited with "nationalizing" Polish communism, cultivating the myth of the insurrectionist tradition of Polish history.
 It harshly denounced those who questioned the meaningulness of Polish freedom uprising and insurrectionist uprisings, which partially motivated their anti-Zionism.
 Endo-Communists became popular by successfully presenting themselves as "indigenous" communists - other Polish communists were accused of being distant from the Polish proletariat and labelled “shinels” (“overcoats”), as they "came to Poland with the Red Army", while the Endo-Communists spent the World War II in anti-fascist guerillas and conspiracies.